 Because USM Anywhere manages important security functions for your organization, the system requires that all users log inLog in (verb): Process in which an individual gains access to a computer system after providing sufficient credentials to authenticate their unique identity.
-Login (noun): User credentials, typically a username and matching password. with a user name and a password.
+Login (noun): User credentials, typically a username and matching password. with a username and a password.
 See Role-Based Access Control (RBAC) in USM Anywhere for more information about the rolesTasks and responsibilities based on job description and position within an organization.
 A user's role is often used to define access to functionality and privileges to perform specific tasks and operations. in USM Anywhere.

 Note: AT&T Cybersecurity recommends that users enable MFA for their account.
-MFA adds extra security because it requires multiple factors to authenticateProcess used to verify the identity of a user, user device, or other entity, usually through a username and password. a user, making it more difficult for an unauthorized person to gain access to the account.
+MFA adds extra security by requiring multiple factors to authenticate a user, making it more difficult for an unauthorized person to gain access to the account.

 Users can access settings for their own account and log out of the system by clicking the icon in the USM Anywhere web UI secondary menu.

 USM Anywhere collects information about when a user logs into the system and what the user does.
 This information is available in USM Anywhere when you go to Settings > System Events.
 USM Anywhere offers remote technical support for troubleshooting and diagnosis, where the AT&T Cybersecurity Technical Support Engineers access your instance from their computers.

 This topic discusses these subtopics: